XuecWu/XuecWu.github.io/_pages/about.md

 # ✨ About Me

 I am currently a first-year member of [MM Lab](https://mmlab.ie.cuhk.edu.hk/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/), under the supervision of Prof. [Hongsheng Li](https://www.ee.cuhk.edu.hk/~hsli/).
-My research interests primarily lie in multimodal learning, computer vision, generative AI, and world modeling.
+My research interests primarily lie in multimodal learning, computer vision, generative AI, as well as world modeling.

 Before that, I received my master's degree from the School of Computer Science and Technology, [Xi'an Jiaotong University](https://www.xjtu.edu.cn/), supervised by Prof. [Heli Sun](https://gr.xjtu.edu.cn/en/web/hlsun).
 During my time at XJTU, I was recognized as an Outstanding Graduate Student of XJTU (Top 15 Master students) and as a 2026 "Qihang Role" Graduate Student, **which are the highest honors for enrolled and graduating students of XJTU**.
 I have published multiple first-author, co-first-author, and corresponding-author papers at top-tier CV/NLP/AI venues, including CVPR, ACM MM, EMNLP, ACL, IEEE TCSS, and IEEE TGRS.
 Meanwhile, I led the GenAI Group of XJTU SunFlower Lab and supervised talented master's and undergraduate students to publish papers at hot venues such as ICME and IJCAI.